Sikorsky MH-53

 The Sikorsky MH-53 Pave Low series is a retired long-range special operations and combat search and rescue (CSAR) helicopter for the United States Air Force.
 The series was upgraded from the HH-53B/C, variants of the Sikorsky CH-53 Sea Stallion.
 The HH-53 "Super Jolly Green Giant" was initially developed to replace the HH-3E "Jolly Green Giant".
 The U.S. Air Force's MH-53J/M fleet was retired in September 2008.

 Design and development

-The US Air Force ordered 72 HH-53B and HH-53C variants for Search and Rescue units during the Vietnam War, and later developed the MH-53J Pave Low version for Special Operations missions.
+The US Air Force ordered 72 HH-53B, CH-53C and HH-53C variants for Search and Rescue and Special Operations units during the Vietnam War, and later developed the MH-53J Pave Low version for all-weather Special Operations missions.

 The Pave Low's mission was low-level, long-range, undetected penetration into denied areas, day or night, in adverse weather, for infiltration, exfiltration and resupply of special operations forces.
 Pave Lows often worked in conjunction with MC-130H Combat Talon for navigation, communications and combat support, and with MC-130P Combat Shadow for in-flight refueling.

 The large green airframe of the HH-53B earned it the nickname "Super Jolly Green Giant".
 This name is a reference to the smaller HH-3E "Jolly Green Giant", a stretched variant of the H-3 Sea King, used in the Vietnam War for combat search-and-rescue (CSAR) operations.